Carbone On-Premise

 A pre-built image of Carbone is available on Docker Hub.

-On your terminal, start a Carbone container with the following command line:
+On your terminal, start a Carbone container with the following command line.

 $ export CARBONE_EE_LICENSE=`MY_CARBONE_LICENSE`

-$ docker run -t -i --rm --platform linux/amd64 -p 4000:4000 -e CARBONE_EE_LICENSE carbone/carbone-ee
+$ docker run --platform linux/amd64 -p 4000:4000 -e LANG=C.UTF-8 -e CARBONE_EE_LICENSE carbone/carbone-ee

 Docker Compose Install